projectblacklight/spotlight/README.md

 Or install it yourself as:

-    $ gem install spotlight-iiif-resources
+    $ gem install spotlight-resources-iiif

 ## Usage

+This is a Rails engine gem to be used along with blacklight-spotlight, another Rails engine gem used to build exhibits sites while leveraging the blacklight Rails engine gem.

 This gem adds a new "Repository Item" form to your Spotlight application.
 This form allows curators to input one or more URLs to a IIIF Manifest or collection, and the contents of the feed will be harvested as new items in the Spotlight exhibit.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake false` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sul-dlss/spotlight-iiif-resources.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sul-dlss/spotlight-resources-iiif.

 ## Contributing